Karan Kundra & Yogita Bihani’s Dil Hi Toh Hai Promo: This Epic Romantic Family Saga Is A Must Watch!

 2. Karan’s Comeback Fiction Show

 Karan Kundra was last seen in Yeh Kahaan Aa Gaye Hum.
 This will be his comeback fiction show!
 Recently, the actor was mobbed by his fans during the promo shoot of the show at Lavasa.
-This shows his fans are eagerly waiting for the show.
+This shows that his fans are eagerly waiting for the show.

 Karan Kundra As Ritwik Noon

 The actor will be seen playing the role of Ritwick Noon.
-Earlier, Pyaar Ka Punchnama 2 actor, Omkar Kapoor was roped in for the show, but he backed out, just a day before promo shoot.
+Earlier, Pyaar Ka Punchnama 2 actor, Omkar Kapoor was roped in for the show, but he backed out, just a day before the promo shoot.

 3. Newbie Yogita Bihani As Palak Sharma

-Yogita Bihani, who was seen with Salman Khan in Dus Ka Dum 3 promo, will be seen playing the role of Palak Sharam.
+Yogita Bihani, who was seen with Salman Khan in Dus Ka Dum 3 promo, will be seen playing the role of Palak Sharma.
 About her role, the Yogita had told TOI, "The role of Palak is that of a happy-go-lucky person with strong feminist opinions."

 Yogita Is Excited About The Show